 Fixed server roles are provided for convenience and backward compatibility.
 Assign more specific permissions whenever possible.

 SQL Server provides nine fixed server roles.
-The permissions that are granted to the fixed server roles cannot be changed.
+The permissions that are granted to the fixed server roles (except public) cannot be changed.
 Beginning with SQL Server 2012, you can create user-defined server roles and add server-level permissions to the user-defined server roles.

 You can add server-level principals ( SQL Server logins, Windows accounts, and Windows groups) into server-level roles.
 Each member of a fixed server role can add other logins to that same role.
 Members of user-defined server roles cannot add other server principals to the role.